mostazaniikkkk/DataPy-Lib/README.md

 - Creates the basic structure of a datapack from scratch.
 - Allows adding functions.
 - Automated Resource Pack creation.
-- Creation of items
+- Creation of items.
-- Automated Loot Tables
+- Automated Loot Tables.
+- New achievements.

 ## Why create a library like this? 🤔